Tooblippe/tooblippe/projects/international-trade-application/readme.md

-# Case Study

-Development of international trade application that is used by clients and goverments in South-Africa, Australia, New-Zealand and Eurpope,

 ![trade](assets/case-slide-trade.PNG)

+#### Development of international trade application that is used by clients and goverments in South-Africa, Australia, New-Zealand and Eurpope,

+# Background

+# Solution provided

+# Unique project attributes

 # Tools Employed